hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 == true` types of comparisons if you need it.
 Do you have a specific use case @meijeru ?

 [17:51:44](#vsF2Ygsn30Br_wtfVdxX5Bt3-CyDR5b6ltMEbBWpl4E) <gurzgri>:
-Even `mold :f` comparison wouldn't be a very reliable way to tell equality Ì†ΩÌ∏â
+Even `mold :f` comparison wouldn't be a very reliable way to tell equality üòâ
 ```
 >> equal? mold :f mold :g ;== true
 >> source f  ;== f: func [x][x + x]